Aller au contenu

 Weaknesses:

-• Some references contain sulfates
+• Some references in the line still contain sulfates (read the label)

-3. Cattier — Purifying green clay
+3. Cattier — Green clay with a purifying punch

 Strengths: